 The best way to get started in this business is to find a jewelry dealer who has a good reputation, pays well and is willing to give you some training if you will do business with him.

-Our first buyer was a fellow we met on EBay who lived in another state.
-He seemed nice enough, but after we did some research we found a better one.
-He was 5 minutes from our house instead of in another state, had an international reputation, and made it clear that he wanted to help us.
+Our first buyer was a fellow we met on eBay who lived in another state.
+He seemed nice enough, but after we did some research, we found a better one.
+He was five minutes from our house instead of in another state, had an international reputation, and made it clear that he wanted to help us.

 When dealing with gold and silver, it’s always a good idea to keep it in your own hands until your sale is finalized.
 These products have a way of “losing value” when shipped because you, the seller, loses control of them, and they lose their identity.